 When To Plant Seedlings Into Your Garden

-Ok, so you’ve got these seedling care steps figured out, and you’ve managed to keep your seedlings alive.
+Ok, so you’ve got these seedling care steps figured out, and you’ve managed to keep your babies alive.
 That’s awesome!
-Now you’re probably wondering when you should plant them into the garden.
+Now you’re probably wondering when you should put them into the ground.

 Cold weather plants like broccoli, cauliflower, carrots, radish, parsley, leafy greens (like lettuce) and others that can handle light frost can be planted as early as 2-4 weeks before your average last frost date.